Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Introduction

 In this paper, we set out to answer the following question: \emph{can Large Language Models (LLMs) be used to mine such auxiliary lemmas and construct inductive arguments for proving complex properties?} Such a capability has far-reaching industrial implications, as it may greatly increase the applicability of formal verification for hardware designs.

-Our initial experiments with LLMs have exhibited a well-known pattern: the state-of-the-art LLMs produce lots of answers, and many of the lemmas generated by the LLMs are indeed correct inductive arguments.
-However, the LLMs also hallucinate: in addition to the correct lemmas, we obtain lemmas that do not even parse, or are not inductive, or do not prove the property we are interested in.
+Our initial experiments with LLMs have exhibited a well-known pattern: the state-of-the-art LLMs produce many answers, and many of the lemmas generated by the LLMs are indeed correct inductive arguments.
+However, the LLMs also hallucinate: in addition to the correct lemmas, we obtain lemmas that do not even parse, are not inductive, or do not prove the property we are interested in.

 We therefore propose a \emph{neurosymbolic} approach that combines the LLM with a formal checking framework that sifts through the LLM's output to find lemmas that form a valid formal proof.
-Our lemma mining framework has two main components: \begin{enumerate*}[label=(\roman*)] \item A single Non-Agentic \emph{Few-Shot} prompt and an \emph{Agentic} LLM prompting setup that are responsible for suggesting candidate lemmas that can serve as inductive arguments; and \item a formal reasoning algorithm that finds among the outputs of the LLMs a subset of useful lemmas that form an inductive argument for the given verification task. \end{enumerate*} Then, to evaluate our framework, we use a dataset consisting of 94 verification tasks.
+Our lemma mining framework has two main components: \begin{enumerate*}[label=(\roman*)] \item A single Non-Agentic \emph{Few-Shot} prompt and an \emph{Agentic} LLM prompting setup that are responsible for suggesting candidate lemmas that can serve as inductive arguments; and \item a formal reasoning algorithm that finds among the outputs of the LLMs a subset of useful lemmas that form an inductive argument for the given verification task. \end{enumerate*} Then, to evaluate our framework, we use a dataset consisting of 109 verification tasks.
 A verification task consists of a \systemverilog design and a property to be verified.
-We evaluated our LLM-based framework on this dataset.
-Our results show that the combination of an LLM with a formal reasoning step can produce the inductive arguments required for $87\%$ of our verification tasks.
+We evaluate our LLM-based framework on this dataset and show that for $90\%$ of these verification tasks, at least one of our prompting setups produces a provably correct inductive argument.
+In addition, to demonstrate the effectiveness of our LLM-based framework and to probe the extent to which it can produce nontrivial inductive arguments, we identify verification tasks that are challenging for SOTA tools and evaluate our approach against them.
+Our results show that our LLM-based approach can solve instances that SOTA tools fail to solve.

-Our work makes the following contributions: \begin{enumerate} \item We present the use case of neurosymbolic lemma generation to construct formal proofs for hardware verification. \item We implement a lemma mining framework, which uses two LLM prompting setups, one of them agentic, to generate candidate lemmas, and detail the methods used to evaluate their effectiveness. \item We provide an empirical study of our suggested framework that highlights both the potential and the current limitations of our approach.
+Our work makes the following contributions: \begin{enumerate} \item We present the use case of neurosymbolic lemma generation to construct formal proofs for hardware verification. \item We implement a lemma mining framework, which uses two LLM prompting setups, one of them Agentic, to generate candidate lemmas, and detail the methods used to evaluate their effectiveness. \item We provide an empirical study of our suggested framework that highlights both the potential and the current limitations of our approach.

 \end{enumerate}